 The Doomsday Clock is an internationally recognized design that conveys how close we are to destroying our civilization with dangerous technologies of our own making.
 First and foremost among these are nuclear weapons, but the dangers include climate-changing technologies, emerging...
 Read More

-John Mecklin is the editor of the Bulletin of the Atomic Scientists.
+John Mecklin is the editor-in-chief of the Bulletin of the Atomic Scientists.
 Previously, Mecklin was editor-in-chief of Miller-McCune (since renamed Pacific Standard), an award-winning national magazine that focused on research-based solutions to major policy problems.
 Over the preceding 15 years, he was also: the editor of High Country News, a nationally acclaimed magazine that reports on the American West; the consulting executive editor for the launch of Key West, a regional magazine start-up directed by renowned magazine guru Roger Black; and the top editor for award-winning newsweeklies in San Francisco and Phoenix.
 In an earlier incarnation, he was an investigative reporter at the Houston Post and covered the Persian Gulf War from Saudi Arabia and Iraq.
 Writers working at his direction have won many major journalism contests, including the George Polk Award, the Investigative Reporters and Editors certificate, and the Sidney Hillman Award for reporting on social justice issues.
 Mecklin holds a master in public administration degree from Harvard's Kennedy School of Government.